Clubs & Activities

 Clubs, Activities & Student Leadership at Randolph Union Middle and High School

-Here is an overview of some of the traditional and non-traditional ways that student's enjoy free time, interact with other students, and develop leadership skills at RU.
+Here is an overview of some of the traditional and non-traditional ways that student's enjoy free time at RUHS, interact with other students, and develop leadership skills.

 Purpose: The RU Student Congress provides students, through their student representatives, direct access to school change and policy discussions at the level of the principal and faculty leadership team.
 Each grade level class, 7 – 12, has two representatives on the Congress.